meilisearch/documentation/learn/advanced/asynchronous_operations.md

 ### Global tasks

 Some task types are not associated with a particular index but apply to the entire instance.
 These tasks are called global tasks.
-Global tasks display `null` for the `indexUid` field.
+Global tasks always display `null` for the `indexUid` field.

 Meilisearch considers the following task types as global: